 Builders must have professional indemnity insurance to cover building losses and defects, under section 135 of the Building Act 1993 (Vic).

-If the house is destroyed or damaged before settlement so that it is unfit for occupation, the buyer can rescind the contract by notice in writing to the seller within 14 days of becoming aware of the damage, under the provisions of section 34 of the SLA.
+If the house is destroyed or damaged before settlement so that it is unfit for occupation, the buyer can rescind the contract by writing to the seller within 14 days of becoming aware of the damage, under the provisions of the SL Act (s 34).

-Particular care should be taken when considering the necessary insurances required by an owners corporation.
-The common property and shared services must be insured by the owners corporation.
-For further information, see Owners corporations.
+Take care when considering the insurance needed by an owners corporation.
+Common property and shared services must be insured by the owners corporation (see Owners corporations).

 Buyers should always examine:

-•a zoning certificate from the Department of Planning or the local council;
+• a zoning certificate from the Victorian Government Department of Planning or the local council;

-•a certificate from the SRO showing the taxable value, arrears of land tax, and tax payable on the land;
+• a SRO certificate showing the taxable value, arrears of land tax, and tax payable on the land;

-All applications for certificates are made on special forms and for appropriate fees.
+Applications for certificates are made online and fees are payable.
+Solicitors and conveyancers use professional searchers for this task.
 The list above is not exhaustive.
 Sometimes certificates from the Historic Buildings Council and other agencies are necessary.
 Often the local council should be asked about flooding, filling of the land, or slippage on hillsides.
 An incomplete registry of land affected by chemical pollution is held at the Environment Protection Authority.
 The Department of Sustainability and Environment (Agriculture Victoria) can give advice on land affected by the use of chemicals.

 If the prescribed contract is in use, there is no right to requisition.
 Other contracts might remove or limit the right to requisition.